Permanent link for Corporate Social Responsibility Employs Many Models to Strategically Align Business and Philanthropy on May 5, 2020

 As the years have passed, these cruises have grown in popularity.
 Pictured Rocks Cruises has different cruise options for guests, two of them are the “classic” and the “sunset.”
 These cruises are about 2 hours and 35 minutes and cost $38 for adults.
 Another type of cruise offered is the “spray” cruise.
 Spray cruises are generally 2 hours and 15 minutes and costs $45.
 The spray cruise follows the same course as any other, but they continue further and encounter an extra waterfall called Spray Falls.
 Since these cruises have been getting more popular over the years, they wanted to make sure the residents of the UP were being involved.

 John Madigan, General Manager of Pictured Rocks Cruises and a native of Munising, along with his team discovered that most people who live in the Upper Peninsula (also known as “Yoopers") had not been on the cruise.
 Madigan decided they were going to do something about this.
-In 2012, the organization created a day where the first 600 Yoopers who showed their ID could ride for free.
+In 2012, the organization created a day when the first 600 Yoopers who showed their ID could ride for free.
 After their first year of doing this, more businesses and people got involved.
 The event has grown from 60, to 1,000, and last year 3,000 people attended.
 Not only have they had a great turnout of people, but the number of vendors has grown as well.
 In 2019, they had over 100 vendors present.
 It has also turned into a multi-day event with music, food, crafts, a petting zoo, and so much more.
 Madigan stated that the benefits from this event have been huge.
 When asked about the benefits and drawbacks, Madigan said the only drawback is the amount of work it takes to put it together each year, but that it is 100 percent worth it and they plan to continue it for years to come.

 By Caitlyn Witkamp and Claire Zuwala

-Imagine being a tourist in your hometown, kind of a crazy idea, right?
+Imagine being a tourist in your hometown, kind of a wild idea, right?
 You have lived there for most of your life, so you should know everything there is to know about your sweet little town, where everything is, the places to chow down, and the best places for entertainment or fun… but, can you market your town to others?
 The Flint and Genesee Convention Visitors Bureau (CVB) is trying to change that.

 “Be A Tourist” is a program that the Flint and Genesee CVB put in place to help change the way the local residents, future residents, and visitors to the community see Flint and Genesee.
-Director of the Flint and Genesee CVB, Alaina Wiens shared, “The CVB thought what better way to make residents aware of what is happening with all the development downtown and throughout the county than by having a day where they can see a bunch of new buildings, attractions, and historical venues, while providing the transportation to them all for $1.”
+Director of the Flint and Genesee CVB, Alaina Wiens shared, “The CVB thought what better way to make residents aware of what is happening with all the development downtown and throughout the county than by having a day when they can see a bunch of new buildings, attractions, and historical venues, while providing the transportation to them all for $1.”

 When the “Be A Tourist” program started seven years ago, it was a one-day event that showed the best things about Flint and Genesee.
 Now it is a five-month event that encompasses so much more.
 Weins said that the transformation into a larger event “says great things about our community.
 That we have enough things going on throughout Genesee County that we would be able to provide an experience based on certain activities of interest.”